Do you want to apply to join our 2021 founding cohort? Submit your application before our final admissions round closes. Apply now >>

 You may reapply to LIS either the following year or in a future year.
 We strongly advise that you request detailed feedback on your original application if you are unsuccessful and wish to reapply.

 Do I need an English language qualification?

-The LIS programme is taught in English.
-If you've been taught and assessed in English for the past two years or longer then you do not need to provide an English language qualification.
+The LIS degree is taught in English.
+If you've been taught and assessed in English for the past two years or longer, you do not need to provide an English language qualification.

 Can I apply if I have a criminal conviction?

 If you have a criminal conviction that is both relevant and unspent, we'll ask you to disclose it on your application form.
 Please note, you will not be automatically excluded from the application process if you declare a conviction.

 Failure to declare a relevant unspent criminal conviction could result in expulsion from the School, so we encourage you to seek advice if you're unsure whether or not you need to declare a conviction.
 If you receive a criminal conviction after you submit this application, you must inform us.
 For an explanation of what constitutes a relevant, unspent conviction, and how we use this information, please see our Admissions Regulations and Procedures for Students in the policies section on our website.

 Will you take my background or personal circumstances into consideration?

 It is our goal to ensure that no applicant is disadvantaged due to their background or personal circumstances.

 We will take your personal and family background into account when considering your academic attainment.
 This will not impact the likelihood of your being made an offer.
 Only where we consider that you show strong academic attainment given your personal background will this have any bearing on our decision-making.